itzpraveen/fashionzoom-crm/README.md

 - Phone masking is applied in list views for non-managers.
 Full phone appears on detail if role is MANAGER/ADMIN.
 - Simple in-memory rate limiting guards server actions.
-- PWA is disabled during active development to avoid caching issues; a small unregistration helper runs in layout.
-You can re‑enable later.
+- PWA is disabled during active development to avoid caching issues; a small unregistration helper runs in layout when the flag is off.
+To enable PWA behavior, set `NEXT_PUBLIC_ENABLE_PWA=1` in your env.
 - Manifest icons use SVG; replace with your brand icons any time under `public/icons/`.

+### PWA toggle
+- `NEXT_PUBLIC_ENABLE_PWA=1` registers `public/sw.js` in onboarding and skips the auto‑unregister in the root layout.
+- `NEXT_PUBLIC_ENABLE_PWA=0` (default) prevents SW registration and proactively unregisters any prior workers and caches.

 ## Housekeeping / Cleanup
 - Middleware auth gating removed to avoid redirect loops; routes enforce auth server‑side.